The overall rating of a review is different from a simple average of all individual ratings.

 First Mainline Buses provide public transport facilities for the whole of South Yorkshire.
 Personally, I have never really liked using buses, as the service that you receive, varies dramatically from bus to bus.

 The first type of bus is mainly yellow with a red horizontal stripe at both the top and the bottom of the bus.
 There is also a First Mainline logo in red on the side.
 You enter these buses from the front, where the driver is situated, usually via a couple of steps.
 Most of these buses have several rows of seats at either side with brown covers that have either a red, orange and yellow speckled pattern all over or a wide vertical red, orange and yellow stripe.
 However, some of these buses have a large luggage compartment with space for a single pram or buggy opposite.

 colours instead.
 You also enter these buses at the front where the driver is situated.
 These buses also have a ramp at the door can lifted up and out onto the pavement to allow wheel chair users to enter the bus.
 Most of these buses have both a space for a wheel chair and a space for a pram on the opposite site.
 The seats tend to have a bit more legroom on these buses, making the journey a little more comfortable.
 The seats have covers, which are mainly lilac with blue, violet and white vertical stripes on.

 The cost of travelling via First Mainline has recently been increased for most users.
 Here are some examples of the prices:

 A Weekly Saver will cost £10 per week for each individual city (eg just Sheffield or just Rotherham), but will cost £12 per week to cover you travel for the whole of South Yorkshires.

-A Student Week Saver is £2 cheaper than the prices of the normal Weekly Savers on production of students valid NUS or Student College Card.There are many other alternatives for single travel and monthly travel as well.
+A Student Week Saver is £2 cheaper than the prices of the normal Weekly Savers on production of students valid NUS or Student College Card.

 First Mainline work as part of South Yorkshire Transport.
 As a result, they provide a wide variety of services linked to their standard bus service.

 The South Yorkshire Travel Line (01709 515151), also provide you with up to date information about First Mainline Bus routes and timetables.
 This is a quick and easy service to use and the lines are open Mondays to Saturdays.
 I have found that the staff are again very helpful and have good Customer Service skills whilst dealing with you query on the phone.

 The Travel Executive provides a whole range of travel passes that can be used on both First Mainline buses and other forms of public transport.
 One example is the Travel Master, which is accepted on all First Mainline buses, all other bus services, trains and trams with the boundaries of the district where the ticket is bought (eg South Yorkshire Boundary).
 There are often two types of these passes.
 The first is a scratch card where anyone can use it provided they present it to the driver on entering a d bus for example.
 The other is a photo card, which can only be used by the person identified on the photo card.
 I think that these are the most sensible option as travel passes can be very expensive if you loose them.